11 Things to Do in Barcelona in October

 Jazz in the streets| ©Fernando Hidalgo

 Do you like jazz?
-Then you're in luck, because in October the Voll-Damm Jazz Festival opens in Barcelona, a headline festival attended by very important artists who are references in this style.
+Then you’re in luck, because the Voll-Damm Jazz Festival kicks off in Barcelona this October— a premier festival featuring major artists who are leaders in the genre.

-Generally, most of the stages are in Barcelona and in fact are important places in the artistic culture of the city (such as the Sala Apolo, Sala BARTS or even the Palau de la Música).
-However, the theater of Sant Cugat, a nearby town that can be reached in less than an hour, is also used.
+Generally, most of the venues are in Barcelona and are, in fact, important landmarks within the city’s artistic culture (such as the Sala Apolo, the Sala BARTS, or even the Palau de la Música).
+However, the theater in Sant Cugat is also used—a nearby town that can be reached in less than an hour.

-• Where: different locations and stages in Barcelona.
+• Where: various locations and venues in Barcelona.

-• Recommended if: you are a lover of jazz and live music.
+• Recommended if: you love jazz and live music.

 Oktoberfest Barcelona| ©Patrick Mueller